MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/get-started/join-dev-program/live-feature-comparison-table.md

 </tr>
 <tr>
 <td>Clubs</td>
-<td>Players can use the Xbox App or Xbox One to create clubs that can be optionally associated with your title.</td>
+<td>Players can use the Xbox App or Xbox One (or later) console to create clubs that can be optionally associated with your title.</td>
 <td class="xbl-features-automatic">Automatic</td>
 <td class="xbl-features-automatic">Automatic</td>
 </tr>